Installing the Solidity Compiler

 docker run ethereum/solc:stable --help

-You can also specify release build versions in the tag, for example, for the 0.5.4 release.
+For example, You can specify release build versions in the tag for the 0.5.4 release.

 docker run ethereum/solc:0.5.4 --help